26 Pressure groups

 Mortality and salience

 A group’s salience (prominence and suitability) is also reduced if it does not contribute to policy change and its influence is not recognised.
 That said, measuring influence is fraught as many intersecting factors affect the policy process – a pressure group’s contribution is one factor among many.
-Funding and resources both affect how a group operates, its chances of contributing to change, and its ability to last.
+Funding and resources both affect how a group operates, its chances for contributing to change, and its ability to last.

 Funding and resources